 How Have Rides at Disney Changed During the Pandemic?

 Seats on rides are filled to every other seat so that guests can maintain a minimum 6ft physical distance.
 Certain rides are now filling every seat as the capacity of Walt Disney World has been raised to 35%.
+And is increasing.

 Something else to be aware of is that not all rides are open, and not all lines are Low!
 With lower staffing levels like Disney World, and cutbacks on hours and staff you can expect longer wait times.
 Because there will simply be fewer cast members available to manage rides, plus manage physical distancing in lines and ensure safety and health rules are being followed.
 Even with fewer people in the parks, the remaining cast members will be stretched very thin.

 Line Queues have markers on the ground so guests can stand the appropriate distance apart.

 What Shows Have Been Canceled at Disney World?